 Pros and cons of using MACD

-What is the MACD indicator suitable for?
+What does the MACD indicator match?

 Intersection with signal line

-Intersection with centerline
+Intersection with center line

-A bullish centerline crossover occurs when the MACD line moves above the zero line to turn positive.
+A bullish center line crossover occurs when the MACD line moves above the zero line to turn positive.
 This happens when the 12-day EMA moves above the 26-day EMA.
-A bearish centerline crossover occurs when the MACD line moves below the zero line to turn negative.
+A bearish center line crossover occurs when the MACD line moves below the zero line to turn negative.
 This happens when the 12-day EMA moves below the 26-day EMA.

-How to trade effectively with the MACD indicator
+How to trade effectively with the MACD . indicator